gm3dmo/the-power/docs/setting-up-a-gh-app.md

 1. Go to your organization -> Developer Settings -> GitHub App

-2. Register a new app, give it a snappy name like `test-app`, a snappy homepage like `https://example.com` and a snappy webhook URL like `https://example.com/webhook`
+2. Register a new app, name it something like `test-app`, a homepage like `https://example.com/homepage` and a webhook URL like `https://example.com/webhook`

 3. Give it some permissions to start, any, you can change them later (see below), then hit create